TimMonko/napari-ndev/docs/tutorial/02_basic_usage.md

 2. Navigate in the toolbar to `View` -> `Scale Bar` -> `Scale Bar Visible`.
 Now there should be a scale bar in the bottom right
 3. Add a Shapes layer by clicking the `polygon` icon (the second button above the layer list)
 4. Click the `Rectangle` button in the `layer controls`.
-5. Click and drag on the iamge to draw a rectangle that has a 200um width.
+5. Click and drag on the image to draw a rectangle that has a 200um width.
 6. Select button number 5 (highlighted in blue in the screenshot) to select the shape.
 7. Move the shape by dragging
 8. Rotate the shape into an area of interest.